The 11 best budget gravel bikes for bikepacking

 Handlebars | Genesis alloy / compact drop / XS, 400mm / S-M, 420mm / L-XL, 440mm |

 Back to the real stuff with one of the most popular gravel bikes around, the Specialized Diverge.
-Yes, you can get it for under 1,000$ if you go for the E5, mounting a Shimano Claris 8-speed groupset and Axis Sport Disc wheelset.
+Yes, you can get it for just about 1,000$ if you go for the E5, mounting a Shimano Claris 8-speed groupset and Axis Elite Disc wheelset.

 The Diverge by Specialized is a very sporty bike with a geometry slightly more compact than most competitors.
 It’s a responsive and agile bike that goes fast on the tarmac and grinds the gravel pretty smoothly, with a max tire clearance of 47mm, improved for 2023 from 42mm.